 - It is appropriate for your dog’s activity and lifestyle.
 Consider the way your dog spends time outdoors when picking a mosquito repellent.
 If your pooch is only outside for brief walks or romps in the backyard, a spray-on product may suffice.
 However, if your dog swims a lot or is outdoors in inclement weather, a long-lasting topical spot-on product like Frontline Plus may be the better choice.

 - It is acceptable according to your vet.
 As when picking any dog-care product involving insecticides, medications, or supplements, you’ll want to run your selection by your vet and ensure that he or she thinks that it is safe for your pooch.

 The Importance of Mosquito Control for Dogs

-We’re guessing that you already know how annoying mosquitos are, and that you can imagine that they’re similarly infuriating for your dog.
+We’re guessing that you already know how annoying mosquitoes are, and that you can imagine that they’re similarly infuriating for your dog.
 So, we’ll skip past the fact that they just bother your pet and that’s enough reason to seek a safe and effective mosquito repellent for your dog.

-The most concerning ailment mosquitos can transmit to dogs, heartworm infestations start when an infected mosquito bites your dog.
+The most concerning ailment mosquitoes can transmit to dogs, heartworm infestations start when an infected mosquito bites your dog.
 This allows the heartworm larvae to enter your dog’s bloodstream, where they’ll mature over the following weeks or months.

 Eventually, the worms mature, move into your dog’s heart and start causing disruptions to the heart, as well as symptoms like coughing, lethargy, and anemia.
 Without effective treatment, death is often the final outcome.